Zyvor-Chenoo/resource-awesome-game/README.md

 ### This is a pros and cons list by jonas Wilmot for Intro to Video game programming, going over 10 tools for game developers, with links to the sites.
+This also has jobs descriptionsrelating to video games.

 # Godot https://godotengine.org
 ## Pros